ErikPelli/erikpelli.github.io/_posts/2024-02-19-gps-coordinates.md

 Please note, these are WGS-84 coordinates, if we use another projection we may need to do a conversion between the two measurement systems.
 I have a China story about this that I will probably tell in the future....

-Nel frattempo puoi usare questo simple converter [tool](https://epsg.io/transform) or you can do the same using a PostGIS function in a Postgres query: here you are the [PostGIS documentation](https://postgis.net/documentation/).
+Meanwhile you can use this simple converter [tool](https://epsg.io/transform) or you can do the same using a PostGIS function in a Postgres query: here you are the [PostGIS documentation](https://postgis.net/documentation/).

 Good luck dealing with this!